difli/mission-control-local-setup/attendee_guide.md

 *Objective:* Verify that DataStax Mission Control is up and running, and familiarize yourself with the environment before creating a database cluster.

+> **Prerequisite:** Before starting this lab, ensure that Mission Control has been installed on your Kubernetes cluster (as mentioned in the setup section above).
+If not, follow the **Mission Control installation instructions in the workshop README** to set up Mission Control and the Mission Control UI.
+Once the Mission Control control plane is running, you can proceed with the steps below.

 **Step 1 – Access the Mission Control UI:** Open your web browser to the Mission Control interface.
 If you’re running Mission Control locally (for example, via KinD), you may need to port-forward the service to access the UI.
 For instance, you could run:

 ```bash